draftable/compare-api-net-client/README.md

 ### Dependencies and supported .NET frameworks
 The client depends on the `Newtonsoft.Json` NuGet package for serialization.

-The client is built against version 4.5.2 of the .NET framework, so version 4.5.2 and higher are supported.
+The client is built against version 4.5.2 of the .NET framework, so framework versions 4.5.2 and higher are supported.

 ### Design notes